ULL-MII-SYTWS/nextjs-solution/README.md

 In this code we have two states: `animalInput` and `result`.

+Therefore,

+1. each time the `animalInput` state changes, the component is rendered again and the `useEffect` hook bound to that state will be executed.
+2. each time the `result` state changes, the component is rendered again and the `useEffect` hook bound to that state will be executed.

 ## build

 `next build` creates an optimized production build of your application.